Thesis Committee Member(s)

 School of Humanities & Social Sciences

 Thesis - Open Access

 Serial killers are a cultural phenomenon.
 Their grisly crimes have marred magazines, news, books and even films.
 While the social scientific community is slowly coming to understand these individuals, much remains unknown about them.
 A common theme in the majority of serial killings is a very strong sexual component.
 This study analyzed data to develop a scale in which to measure the amount of sexual aggression used by serial killers in three different populations.
 These populations included male serial killers, male/male serial killer dyads and male/female serial killer dyads.
 Due to time constraints this study was performed as an unobtrusive content analysis using existing academic literature such as books and articles written by professionals in the social science and forensic psychology fields.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Aunkst, Lauren, "An Evaluation of Sexually Aggressive Behavior in Serial-Sexual Homicide" (2014).
-All Regis University Theses.
+Regis University Student Publications.
 208.